Two Birds With One Stone: Beamforming Design for Target Sensing and Proactive Eavesdropping: Problem Formulation

-where $\theta _S$ denotes the direction of $S$, $\theta _n$ prescribes the sidelobe region, the left-hand side (LHS) of (\ref{P2.1b}) is the difference between the gain of the target direction and the gain of other directions, ${\Omega}$ represents other angles in the detection range except the target angle $\theta _S$, and $\gamma _s$ is the constant threshold.
-The purpose of (\ref{P2.1b}) is to ensure that the gain in the target direction is superior to that in the other directions.
-The objective function of $\mathcal{P}_{2.1}$ is to minimize the determinant of ${{\bm \Phi }}\left( {{\bm \zeta }} \right) $, which conforms to the convex limit. $\mathcal{P}_{2.1}$ is a standard SDR problem after ignoring the rank-1 constraint and can be solved by CVX toolbox.
+where $\theta _{T_k}$ denotes the direction of $T_k$, $\theta _n$ prescribes the sidelobe region, the left-hand side (LHS) of (\ref{P2.1d}) is the difference between the gain of the target direction and the gain of other directions, ${\Omega}$ represents the angles in the detection range except the target angle $\theta _{T_k}$, and $\gamma _s$ is the requirement between the gain of the target direction and the gain of other directions.
+The purpose of (\ref{P2.1d}) is to ensure that the gain in the target direction is superior to that in the other directions. $\mathcal{P}_{2.1}$ is a standard SDR problem and can be solved by CVX toolbox after ignoring the rank-one constraint.